roncterry/create-azure-vm/README.md

 ## Intro:

-This command is used to delete a VM in Azure that was created/launched byt the `create-azure-vm.sh` script.
+This command is used to delete a VM in Azure that was created/launched by the `create-azure-vm.sh` script.
 It requires you to provide `vm-config.azvm` config file.